script3/auctioneer-bot/README.md

 Certain auctions cause your filler to take on liabilities, and if these assets are not cleared in a timely manner, could result in the filler also getting liquidated.

+To fill interest auctions, the bot must fill with a contract that implements the same interface as the [example interest filler contract](https://github.com/script3/interest-auction-filler).
+This is required to allow the bot to bid directly with USDC on interest auctions.

 ### Configuration

 For an example config file that is configured to interact with [Blend 2 mainnet protocol](https://docs.blend.capital/), please see [example.config.json](https://github.com/script3/auctioneer-bot/blob/main/example.config.json).